saiko-tech/csgo-docker/README.md

 # Dockerised CS:GO Client

+## Rationale

+Amongst other things, this can be useful for:

+- Automated E2E testing in the cloud (can run on Kubernetes)
+- Manual testing with multiple CS:GO instances from one PC

+## Features

 - uses https://gitlab.com/Mr_Goldberg/goldberg_emulator to avoid the need for steam
 - adds `LD_PRELOAD` for `gameoverlayrenderer.so` (otherwise the game crashes)